 - Bali names an island and province of Indonesia, Asia, and also includes a few smaller neighboring islands, notably Nusa Penida.

 - The island sits at the westernmost end of the Lesser Sunda Islands.
-It lies between Java to the west and Lombok to the east.
+Further, it lies between Java to the west and Lombok to the east.

 - Bali also forms part of the Coral Triangle, the area with the highest biodiversity of marine species.
-In this area alone over 500 reef-building coral species exist.
+For example, in this area alone over 500 reef-building coral species exist.

-- For comparison, this numbers about 7 times as many as in the entire Caribbean.
+- For comparison, this equals about 7 times as many as in the entire Caribbean.

-- There exist a wide range of dive sites with high-quality reefs.
+- There also exists a wide range of dive sites with high-quality reefs.
 All of these boast their own specific attractions.
 Many sites often have strong currents and swells so scuba diving without a knowledgeable guide remains inadvisable.

 Bali Geographical Location and Description